G.I. Jobs rates The Ohio State University and Fisher College of Business as Military Friendly Schools.

 A military background is appreciated and highly respected at Fisher.

-Please note that we also waive the application fee for military service members and veterans.
+Please note that we also waive the application fee for military service members and veterans (one fee waiver per year is permitted).

 What is the Ohio G.I.
 Promise?